invalidmail/monitor-invalid-mail/README.md

 ##Overview

 Most logging platforms can generate emails when errors occur.
 However, these messages can quickly stack up and fill your inbox.
 Monitor Invalid Mail allows an administrator to receive these error emails and view/search them through a web interface.

-###Invalid Mail

-The definition for **invalid** means *A person made weak or disabled by illness or injury.* The name of this service comes from the idea that error emails are sent from ill systems; therefore, invalid mail.